almostrealism/ichos/README.md

 The dependency footprint is very small.
 The only dependency is ar-utils (which depends only on JOCL).

+### Who are the authors?
+This code was written by Michael Murray, and some of it (MFCC Feature Extraction) was inspired by detailed reading of code in Kaldi ASR (which has the same LICENSE).

 ### To use the libraries

 Add Maven Repository: